knative/docs/serving/samples/source-to-url-go/README.md

    * Network programming to create a route, ingress, service, and load balance for your app.
    * Automatically scale your pods up and down (including to zero active pods).

-1. To find the IP address for your service, use `kubectl get svc knative-ingressgateway -n istio-system` to get the ingress IP for your cluster.
-If your cluster is new, it may take sometime for the service to get asssigned an external IP address.
+1. To get the ingress IP for your cluster, use the following command.
+If your cluster is new, it can take some time for the service to get an external IP address:

     ```shell
     $ kubectl get svc knative-ingressgateway -n istio-system